neilpeterson/talk-terraform-workshop/08-terraform-modules/README.md

 Tricks on you, the configuration that we have been building is set up to function as a Terraform module.
 All Terraform configurations are esentially Terraform modules.

-To use the hello world configuration as a module, navigate back to the root of terraform-modules directory that you created earlier in this workshop.
+To use the hello world configuration as a module, navigate back to the root of `terraform` directory that you created earlier in this workshop.
 Create a new directory named `hello-world-from-module`.

 ```
 mkdir hello-world-from-module